 Pétanque is played on any surface.
-However, by the decision of the Organising Committee or the Umpire, the teams may be asked to play on a marked and defined terrain.
-In this case, the terrain for National Championships and International Competitions, must have the following minimum dimensions: 15m long x 4m wide.
+However, by the decision of the organising committee or an umpire, the teams may be required to play on a marked and defined terrain.
+In this case, the terrain for National Championships and International Competitions, must have the following minimum dimensions: 15 metres long x 4 metres wide.

-For other competitions, the Federations may permit variations relative to these minimum dimensions, subject to them not being below 12m x 3m.
+For other competitions, the Federations may permit variations relative to these minimum dimensions, subject to them not being below 12 metres x 3 metres.

-A playing area comprises of an indeterminate number of lanes defined by strings, the size of which must not interfere with the course of play.
-These strings marking separate lanes are not dead boule lines except for those marking the end of the lane and the exterior of the terrain.
+A playing area comprises of an indeterminate number of

+lanes defined by strings, the size of which must not interfere with the course of play.
+These strings marking separate lanes are not dead ball lines except for those marking the end of the lane and the exterior of the terrain.